oliverjam/learn-client-side-routing/README.md

 ### Making it reusable

 Currently the router code is all tangled up with our application code.
 It would be good to split it out into a standalone module that we can re-use.
+All the setup, including the routes object and event listeners can be hidden away in here so we don't have to worry about it.

 We want to create something with an API similar to Express:

 ```js
 const app = router();